 Deciding to make Hangtown his home, Honest Billy brought his wife Frances and 2-year old daughter Ellen out to join him in 1852 - their arrival apparently causing quite a stir among the miners when their stagecoach rolled into town.
 They came with William's older brother Samuel, who made the journey in 1852 by ship, with a land crossing of the Isthmus of Panama to change from a ship on the Atlantic side to one on the Pacific side.
 Their ship, which was a 172-ft long wooden side-wheel steamer named the Gold Hunter, arrived in San Francisco on Jan.
 2, 1852, after a 23-day voyage from San Juan del Sur, Nicaragua.

 William probably panned and sluiced for gold in his early days like most 49ers, but the pickings were slim, and he eventually turned to mining.
 He no doubt worked several claims over his career, but he eventually owned the Thistle Placer Mine, in the SE/4 of Sec 33-T11N-R11E, just west of his White Rock Canyon home.
 He and four partners, one of whom was his son-in-law Michael Sexton, were awarded a patent (full ownership) on Sept.
 23, 1876 to the 110-acre claim (Land Office Doc ID #1960).
-This mine was probably a shaft that pierced through a lava cap covering the area, thereby giving access to the ancient Deep Blue Lead river channel hidden beneath.
-William probably dug down to where the gold-bearing gravels, called placers, sat right on top of the bedrock, which is one of the best places to find gold.
-Several 1885 California mining publications state that "the Toombs placer mine, located north of the Ward aud Lowes, is being worked successfully."
+This mine was probably a shaft that pierced through a "lava cap" of tuff and pyroclastic breccia covering the area.
+Hidden beneath this cap is the western edge of an ancient gold-bearing river channnel known as the Deep Blue Lead.
+William would have had to dig down with his shaft to where the gold-bearing gravels of the Deep Blue, which are known as "placers", sat right on top of the bedrock - one of the best places to find gold.
+Several 1885 California mining publications state that "the Toombs placer mine, located north of the Ward and Lowes [Mine], is being worked successfully."
 The family in 1905 still owned the mine when we read that "the Toombs boys property at White Rock has been bonded for $15,000 to C.E.
 Seymour."